Superman Reborn (comics): Critical reception

 The main crossover received critical acclaim, with critics praising the artwork, original story, and the ending.
 Boyd Reynolds from CGM wrote that "Superman Reborn is a fun, quirky mini-series, pitting the Man of Steel against one of his most peculiar villains – Mr. Mxyzptlk".

-According to Comic Book Roundup, Super Man Vol 4 Issue 18 received a score of 8.4 out of 10 based on 24 reviews.
+According to Comic Book Roundup, Superman Vol. 4 #18 received a score of 8.4 out of 10 based on 24 reviews.
 Ryan L from ComicsTheGathering wrote: "This issue proves why Superman is one of the best series being released from DC.
 This story will be a crossover with Action Comics so get ready, this is going to be a crazy ride!"

-According to Comic Book roundup, Action Comics Issue 975 received a score of 8.6 out of 10 based on 21 reviews.
+According to Comic Book roundup, Action Comics #975 received a score of 8.6 out of 10 based on 21 reviews.
 David Brooke from AIPT wrote: "This is about as good as an anniversary issue can get while still progressing the storyline.
 There are fun homages, meta-nods, and cool reveals that should satiate even the more rabid of Superman fans.
 The art throughout this volume is top notch well worth the price of admission".

-According to Comic BookRoundup, Superman Issue 19 received a score of 8.2 out of 10 based on 19 reviews.
+According to Comic BookRoundup, Superman #19 received a score of 8.2 out of 10 based on 19 reviews.
 Scott Cedarland from Newsarama wrote: "Peter Tomasi and Patrick Gleason are trying to pull a fast one over us and they're doing a pretty good job at it.
 As "Superman Reborn" continues, each new revelation is quickly followed by a new mystery".

-According to Comic Book Roundup, Action Comics Issue 976 received a score of 8.1 out of 10 based on 27 reviews.
+According to Comic Book Roundup, Action Comics #976 received a score of 8.1 out of 10 based on 27 reviews.
 Brett from Graphic Policy wrote: "I'm blown away by the story which I can only describe as super.
 A fantastic ending that shows DC Comics has got a great grasp of mixing the old with the new".